CoMatch: Semi-supervised Learning with Contrastive Graph Regularization: Method

 In CoMatch, the high-dimensional feature of each sample is transformed to two compact representations: its class probability $p$ and its normalized low-dimensional embedding $z$, which reside in the label space and the embedding space, respectively.
 Given a batch of unlabeled samples $\mathcal{U}$, we first perform memory-smoothed pseudo-labeling on weak augmentations $\mathrm{Aug_w}(\mathcal{U)}$ to produce pseudo-labels.
 Then, we construct a pseudo-label graph $W^q$ which defines the similarity of samples in the label space.
 We use $W^q$ as the target to train an embedding graph $W^z$, which measures the similarity of strongly-augmented samples $\mathrm{Aug_s}(\mathcal{U)}$ in the embedding space.
 An illustration of CoMatch is shown in Fig~\ref{fig:framework}, and a pseudo-code is given in the appendix.
 Next, we first introduce the pseudo-labeling process, then we describe the graph-based contrastive learning algorithm.

-\textbf{Memory-smoothed pseudo-labeling.} Given each sample in $\mathcal{X}$ and $\mathcal{U}$, we first obtain its class probability.
+\textbf{Memory-smoothed pseudo-labeling} aims to mitigate confirmation bias by leveraging the structure of the embeddings to refine pseudo-labels.
+Given each sample in $\mathcal{X}$ and $\mathcal{U}$, we first obtain its class probability.
 For a labeled sample, it is defined as the ground-truth label: $p^w=y$.
 For an unlabeled sample, it is defined as the model's prediction on its weak-augmentation: $p^w=h\circ f(\mathrm{Aug_w}(u))$.
 Following~\cite{remixmatch}, we perform distribution alignment (DA) on unlabeled samples: $p^w=\mathrm{DA}(p^w)$.
 DA prevents the model's prediction from collapsing to certain classes.
 Specifically, we maintain a moving-average $\tilde{p}^w$ of $p^w$ during training, and adjust the current $p^w$ with $p^w = \mathrm{Normalize}(p^w/\tilde{p}^w)$, where $\mathrm{Normalize}(p)_i=p_i / \sum_j p_j$ renormalizes the scaled result to a valid probability distribution.

 For each sample in $\mathcal{X}$ and $\mathcal{U}$, we also obtain its embedding $z^w$ by forwarding the weakly-augmented sample through $f$ and $g$.
 Then, we create a memory bank to store class probabilities and embeddings of the past $K$ weakly-augmented samples: $\mathrm{MB}=\{(p_k^w,z_k^w)\}_{k=1}^K$.
 The memory bank contains both labeled samples and unlabeled samples and is updated with first-in-first-out strategy.